Pete Gallego: Personal life

-Born in Alpine, Gallego graduated from Sul Ross State University in 1982 with a bachelor's degree in political science.
+Born in Alpine, Gallego’s family operated a well-known local restaurant which was a political watering hole.
+For a time, he worked in a local clothing store, he served as a radio disc jockey and newscaster, and worked in a local clothing store.
+He also worked as a student employee in the financial aid office.
+He graduated from Sul Ross State University in 1982 with a bachelor's degree in political science.
 In 1985, he earned a J.D. from the University of Texas School of Law in Austin.